revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-The key difference between Python 2.x and Python 3.x is the behaviour of the print function. in 2.x print is treatted as a statement whereas in 3.x it is treated as a function print().
+The key difference between Python 2.x and Python 3.x is the behavior of the print function.
+2.x print is treated as a statement whereas in 3.x, it is treated as a function print().

   </details>

   ---

-35.James have set of names, roll number and date.
-He wants to store these values into a single name. which data type can we use to store all the values into a single name?
+35. James have set of names, roll number and date.
+He wants to store these values into a single name.
+Which data type can we use to store all the values into a single name?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To Store differenct data types into a single value we can use the list.
+- To store different data types into a single value, we can use the list.

  ```python
 list1=["Jhon",123,06-09-1999,"jack",78,09-12-2000)